 John has been Chief Commercial Officer of Glantreo for over 5 years and has been instrumental in transforming Glantreo from an academic venture to a commercial and market focused company.
 Prior to joining Glantreo he held various Business Development & Financial Leadership roles within KineMatik (an Irish based enterprise software company) and he has also served as Commercial Director of Evergreen Foods.
 He held various positions including working for the Irish Department of Foreign Affairs in Ireland, Brussels and Vienna.
 John is a Chartered Accountant and received a Bachelor of Commerce degree from UCC.
 His loves are sports (rugby, golf, hurling) and family (wife Rachel and four kids under 16 years of age).
-His goals for 2014 are to introduce 2 new technology lines in Glantreo and play off a single figure handicap in golf.
+His goals for this year are to introduce 2 new technology lines in Glantreo and play off a single figure handicap in golf.
 Admittedly, these may be mutually exclusive.

 John Hanrahan, Chief Technical Officer

 John has been Chief Technical Officer (CTO) of Glantreo since 2008.
 John is one of the co-founders of Glantreo.
 He has seen it successfully transition from an academic based company to a successful commercial entity.
 John undertook a PhD in materials science at UCC (Cork) from 2000 to 2003.
 From 2003 to 2008 John held several post doctoral positions prior to co-founding Glantreo.
 The most successful parts of his scientific research have been licensed to Glantreo.
 John has authored in excess of 20 peer reviewed publications with several patents also filed.
 It gives John great pleasure to see jobs and wealth being created off the back of solid scientific research.
 When not in the laboratory John likes to play football/soccer (for our US cousins!) with his local club.
 Of course family life (wife + 3 ‘smallies’) also takes up a significant portion of his free time!